ssarfraz/FINCH-Clustering/README.md

 For more details on meaning of input arguments check README in [finch directory](finch/README.md).

+**Matlab usage**

+Correponding Matlab implementation is provided in the [matlab directory](https://github.com/ssarfraz/FINCH-Clustering/tree/master/matlab/README.md).

+## Demos

-**Demo Notebook:** The following demo notebooks are available to to see the usage in clustering a dataset.
+The following demo notebooks are available to see the usage in clustering a dataset.

 1. [Basic usage on 2D toy data](https://github.com/ssarfraz/FINCH-Clustering/blob/master/notebooks/Basic_usage.ipynb)
 2. [Clustering STL-10 dataset with FINCH](https://github.com/ssarfraz/FINCH-Clustering/blob/master/notebooks/Clustering_with_FINCH.ipynb)

-**Matlab usage**

-Correponding Matlab implementation is provided in the [matlab directory](https://github.com/ssarfraz/FINCH-Clustering/tree/master/matlab/README.md).